Stock market today: Alphabet and Microsoft help Wall Street achieve its best week in almost 6 months - ExBulletin

 Stock market today: Alphabet and Microsoft help Wall Street achieve its best week in almost 6 months

-NEW YORK (AP) The best week for U.S. stocks since November ended with more gains from Alphabet and Microsoft on Friday.
+NEW YORK — The best week for US stocks since November ended Friday with further gains thanks to Alphabet and Microsoft.

-The S&P 500 rose 1% to complete its first winning week in the last four weeks.
+THE&The P 500 rose 1% to complete its first winning week in the last four.
 The Dow Jones Industrial Average rose 153 points, or 0.4%, and the Nasdaq composite jumped 2%.

 Alphabet jumped 10.2% after beating analysts' profit expectations last quarter.
 Google's parent company also announced it would begin paying dividends to investors and authorized a stock buyback program of up to $70 billion, a sign of how much cash it is generating.